ansible/ansible-container/docs/rst/roles/access.rst

 .. note::

-    If you choose to access locally installed roles using ``--with-volumes``, then you must include the same volumes for the ``run`` and ``shipit`` commands as you did for ``build``.
+    If you choose to access locally installed roles using ``--roles-path``, then you must include the same volumes for the ``run`` and ``shipit`` commands as you did for ``build``.
 During these operations the ``main.yml`` playbook is accessed using the ``--list-hosts`` option to determine the list of hosts affected by the playbook.
 If roles cannot be accessed, Ansible Playbook will fail to parse ``main.yml``.